matthiasferch/tsm/README.md

 Documentation
 -------------

 Unfortunately, there is no way yet to automatically generate documentation from TypeScript sources.
 I'll see what I can do.
-Please refer to the declarations file.
+Please refer to the declarations file in the meantime.